adrianorsouza/reCAPTCHA-lib/README.md

 ```

 ##Internationalization
-This library has two different approaches to display reCAPTCHA widget to the user's screen.
+This library has two different approaches to display reCAPTCHA widget in a different language to the user's screen.

 ####Built-in Language
 It's a default Google's reCAPTCHA API language translation, so the widget strings are shown according the user's browser language preference, whether user's language is not in the system built-in the English will be used instead.